The best solution to detect cancer early means keeping a close watch on the moles on your body to detect anything unusual.

 Although it is common to find moles in humans, there is a mole that can be dangerous or can be a melanoma ( carcinogen ).

-Therefore, it is very important to be aware of our moles and, after reviewing this article, observe our skin and, if we find abnormalities, visit a dermatologist.
+Therefore, it is essential to be aware of our moles and, after reviewing this article, observe our skin and, if we find abnormalities, visit a dermatologist.

-Among the three forms in which skin cancer is indicated, the most dangerous form of melanoma is spreading more easily and can be very offensive.
+Among the three forms in which skin cancer is indicated, the most dangerous form of melanoma is spreading more quickly and can be very offensive.

 In addition, the presentation of this type of cancer is very dangerous because it appears in the cells responsible for dyeing the skin (moles, freckles, birthmarks)